Based on your genetics, your genetic predisposition for Iron Requirement is

 What does this mean?

-Likely to have low iron & haemoglobin levels Your genotypes are associated with low iron and haemoglobin levels and you are likely to have an increased risk for iron deficiency.
-Review your iron intake.
+Likely to have low iron & haemoglobin levels Your genotypes are associated with low iron and haemoglobin levels and an increased risk for iron deficiency.
+Review your iron intake to ensure your iron consumption is sufficient.

 How Is Your Genetic Risk Calculated?